LAST TRAIN TO GADARA

 32,000 years later: subtle decadence

-like walking on evening grass in stockinged feet.
+like walking on evening grass in stockinged

 Why do I feel like the whole improbable